casper-network/docs/source/docs/casper/resources/tutorials/advanced/storage-workflow.md

 ### Example of `put_key` and `storage::write`

-This sample code creates a new contract and stores the contract version in global state using the `runtime::put_key` function.
-The user provides a runtime argument `my_stored_value`, which is stored in a URef via the `storage::new_uref` function.
+This sample code creates a new contract and stores the contract hash in global state using the `runtime::put_key` function.
+The code uses a boolean value, `MY_STORED_VALUE`, which is initialized to `false` using the `storage::new_uref` function.
+The value is then set to `true` and stored in a URef.

-If the stored value already exists, the `storage::write` function overwrites the stored value with the new runtime argument.
+Once the stored value has been initialized, the `storage::write` function overwrites the existing value with `true`.
 The URef is then stored in the current context as a `NamedKey` titled `MY_STORED_VALUE_UREF`.

 Full example code can be found [here](https://github.com/casper-ecosystem/tutorials-example-wasm/blob/dev/storage-example/contract/src/main.rs).